 9. Time to Pray by Maha Addasi Translation by Nuha Albitar, illustrated by Ned Gannon Yasmin.

-A young girl is visiting her grandmother in the Middle East and hears the meuzzin, the call to prayer.
+A young girl is visiting her grandmother in the Middle East and hears the muezzin, the call to prayer.
 To be able to pray at the mosque, her grandmother takes her shopping to buy her fabric for a special prayer outfit and rug.
 Through her grandmother’s gentle tutelage, she learns about spirituality and what it means to be Muslim.
 When she returns home where there are no mosques, her grandmother has surprised her with a special prayer clock.
-This would be a great book to read particularly if your child has questions about the Muslim faith. [advanced picture book, ages 7-10]
+This would be a great book to read particularly if your child has questions about the Muslim faith. [advanced picture book, ages 4 and up]

 8. Clever Ali by Nancy Farmer

 Clever Ali is actually a folk tale that is as long as a short chapter book in the guise of a picture book.
 It would be great for reluctant readers who need illustrations to both tell the story and break up the text.
 Ali’s father takes care of the pigeons for a wicked Sultan.
 When Ali helps his father, he ends up spoiling a pigeon.
 This is a costly mistake for the pigeon eats Sultan’s rare cherries.
 The punishment is being thrown into an oubliette (a kind of bottomless pit).
 Can Ali use his cleverness to save the day? [advanced picture book, ages 6 and up]